 The intake process takes you through these steps:

 - You will be placed in a waiting area or cell.
 If there are a lot of arrests, it will take a while to get processed.

-- Firstly, you will have to answer some simple questions, such as what is your legal name, your address, birth date and an emergency contact.
+- Firstly, you will have to answer some simple questions, such as what your legal name is, your address, birth date and an emergency contact.